elpekenin/astro-web/src/contents/qmk/userspace.md

 Inspired on @tzarc's work, this replaces the function called by `print` to render each `char` with a custom implementation.

 On this tweaked version:
   * If QP is enabled, we keep track of logging messages on a buffer to then draw them on a display.
-I extended @tzarc's work allowing longer lines to be stored and drawing them (when needed) with my [`scrolling API`](#scrolling-text-api-✨)
+I extended @tzarc's functionality by allowing longer lines to be stored and drawing them (when needed) with my [`scrolling texts API`](#scrolling-text-api-✨)
   * If XAP is enabled, send logging over it.
 [XAP's Log specification](https://github.com/qmk/qmk_firmware/blob/xap/docs/xap_0.3.0.md#log-message---0x00)
   * Maintain the implementation provided by QMK (`sendchar`) which will be a no-op or Console endpoint if said feature is enabled.